pinecoders/pinecoders.github.io/techniques/dsp/README.md

 #### Square Wave

-A square wave function is computed in Pinescript as follows:
+A square wave function is computed in Pine Script as follows:

 ```
 square(period,amplitude,phase)=>